thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 | `character(n)`, `char(n)`            | variable     | Fixed-length string, blank padded         | N/A                            |
 | `text`                               | variable     | Variable-length string, unlimited length  | N/A                            |

-The `serial` data type is not a true type, but merely a notational convenience for creating a unique identifier column.
-When creating such a column, a PostgreSQL server instead creates an `integer` column with an attached sequence generator.

-A **sequence generator** is a special single-row table that's used for generating numbers in sequential order.
-The sequence generator attached to a `serial` column starts with value of `1` by default.
-In this case, the `id` column.
+Although used for the `id` column of the `movies` table, the `serial` data type is not a true type.
+Rather, it's merely a notational convenience for creating a unique identifier column.
+When a `serial` column is created, a PostgreSQL server instead creates an `integer` column with an attached sequence generator.
+A **sequence generator** is a special, single-row table that's used for generating numbers in sequential order.
+A `serial` sequence generator starts with value of `1` by default and increments the value by `1` each time generator is used.

-When an entity without an `id` value is inserted into the table, the entity is given the current integer value for its `id` attribute.
-Then, the next integer value is calculated by incrementing it by `1`.
-When an entity is deleted from the table, it integer value of the `id` attribute is not reused.
-Therefore, each entity in the table is guaranteed to have a unique `id` attribute for all time.
-Almost every table you create will have an `id serial` column.
+The see the sequence generator for the `id` column of the `movies` table, run the following command.

 ```text
 \d movies_id_seq